 - Are there references available?
 This is very important.
 When using a cleaning service, I found out that “bonded and insured” means that it must be proven that an item was stolen by the service employee before a claim is paid.
 Talking to a satisfied client is best.

 - If my dog or cat gets sick, will he or she be taken to a veterinarian?

 - What if my dog or cat does not eat?
 (An answer of “they will eat eventually” is not correct!)
 Especially cats.
 If they go for more than a couple of days without eating, there is a high risk of developing liver lipidosis.
 It is similar to cirrhosis in humans.
 It is very time-consuming and expensive to treat and can be fatal.)

 - What do you consider an emergency or indication of illness that would require a trip to the vet?
-Answers: Straining to urinate or defecate, unrelenting vomiting or diarrhea, lethargy, coughing, sneezing, fever, (can the pet sitter take a temperature?
+Answers: Straining to urinate or defecate, unrelenting vomiting or diarrhea, lethargy, coughing, sneezing, fever, (can the boarding facility take a temperature?
 Does he or she carry a thermometer?), (in cats, if the third eyelids are showing, that is often an indication of illness), severe lameness, or suddenly stopping eating when the cat or dog has had a normal appetite.

 Things for you to do